 Simple English definitions for legal terms

-Read a random definition: identifying material
+Read a random definition: National Imaging and Mapping Agency

 The Baker v.
 Selden doctrine is a legal principle that says you cannot claim ownership over an idea or concept, only the specific expression of that idea.
 This means that if someone creates a new way of doing something, they cannot prevent others from using the same idea, as long as they do not copy the exact way it was expressed.
 This is similar to the merger doctrine, which says that if there are only a limited number of ways to express an idea, then those expressions cannot be protected by copyright.